rymend/MSFTImagineArchive/Stream Analytics with Machine Learning (400)/1 - Ingest/readme.md

 	Where HUB_NAME is the name of your IoT hub, and KEY_VALUE is the hub's shared access key.

-The connection string that you just retrieved is important, because it will enable the app that simulates an array of cameras — an app that you will build in the next exercise — to connect to the IoT hub, register simulated devices, and transmit events on behalf of those devices.
+The connection string that you just retrieved is important, because it will enable the app that you build in the next exercise to connect to the IoT hub securely and register an array of virtual devices.

 <a name="Exercise3"></a>
 ## Exercise 3: Deploy a simulated camera array ##